-According to the Better Sleep Council, half of all American parents say daylight saving time affects their kids; more than 29 percent report it’s more difficult to get children to sleep after the time change.
+According to the Better Sleep Council, half of all American parents say daylight savings affects their kids; more than 29 percent report it’s more difficult to get children to sleep after the time change.
 That’s because if you’re trying to put them to sleep at their normal bedtime, it feels one hour earlier to them because it is one hour earlier.

 We know plenty of kids who end up in tears when they spend more than an hour trying to fall asleep.
 And why shouldn’t they?
 They’re frustrated, and they’re anxious about being tired the next day.
 And you know that feeling the morning after, when you practically need a forklift to get your kids out of their beds?
 Yeah, so do we.